jdouliez/ffuf-launcher/README.md

 ██║     ██║     ╚██████╔╝██║         ███████╗██║  ██║╚██████╔╝██║ ╚████║╚██████╗██║  ██║███████╗██║  ██║
 ╚═╝     ╚═╝      ╚═════╝ ╚═╝         ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═══╝ ╚═════╝╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝

-                                        By Eagleslam (@JDouliez)
+                                        By Ali@s (@JDouliez)
 ```
 ## Description

-This tool is a simple ffuf launcher which lets you select dynamically which wordlist and which extentions you want to fuzz.
+This tool is a simple ffuf wrapper which lets you select dynamically which wordlist and which extentions you want to fuzz with.

 ## Installation